rundle-research-group/TsunamiSquares-xx/README.md

-# TsunamiGlobe
+# TsunamiSquares++
-C++ library for modeling tsunamis from Virtual Quake simulated earthquakes using the Tsunami Squares method (Steven N. Ward).
+C++ tool for modeling tsunamis from Virtual Quake simulated earthquakes using the Tsunami Squares method (Steven N. Ward).
 Extended from c++ code written by Kasey W. Schultz and John Max Wilson (<https://github.com/johnmaxwilson/TsunamiSquares>) with intent to model a spherical or ellipsoidal Earth and improve stability.

 ## Requirements
 NOAA ETOPO1 combined bathymetry and topology data not included, can be downloaded from <https://www.ngdc.noaa.gov/mgg/global/>